Tax dodging and corruption

 - The absence of specific regulations, as there is for banks, aimed at stopping trading companies from doing business with PEP.

-One of the few corruption cases that has come to light recently involves grain giant ADM.
+One of the few corruption cases that has come to light involves grain giant ADM.
 In 2013 an ADM subsidiary pleaded guilty and agreed to pay more than USD 17 million in criminal fines to resolve charges that it had paid bribes, via vendors, to Ukrainian government officials to obtain value-added tax refunds.
 In a parallel action, ADM consented to a judgment that ordered the company to pay some USD 37 million in disgorgement and pre-judgement interest.
 The total amount of penalties exceeded USD 54 million in this case alone.

 Entanglement with government officials can even go a step further.
 In November 2017, in the wake of the revelations dubbed the Paradise Papers which exposed questionable off-shore schemes, the French TV broadcast «Cash Investigation» revealed problematic business dealings conducted by LDC in Brazil.
 In 2010, the Geneva-based trader joined forces with a subsidiary of the world’s biggest soy producer Amaggi to form Amaggi & LD Commodities Ltda.
-Amaggi is owned by Blairo Maggi, former Minister of Agriculture and a large landowner known as the «king of soy» who was Governor of the state of Mato Grosso when the joint venture with LDC was established.
+Amaggi is owned by the family of Blairo Maggi, former Minister of Agriculture and a large landowner known as the «king of soy» who was Governor of the state of Mato Grosso when the joint venture with LDC was established.
 Amaggi & LD Commodities Ltda opened a trust based in the Cayman Islands the same year.
 The beneficial owners of the trust were all members of the Maggi family.
 Blairo Maggi himself claims never to have received any money from the trust.

 However, allegations against Maggi should have raised a red flag as Maggi was under investigation by the Brazilian judiciary for corruption and money laundering committed during his time as Governor of Mato Grosso.
 The Maggi administration is suspected of having enforced a scheme of monthly bribes paid to state lawmakers in exchange for political support.
 LDC thus knowingly relied on an individual classified as a politically exposed person for its business activities in Brazil.
 When it set up the joint venture in 2010, Blairo Maggi had an important role in government, which he had already mixed with his private-sector activities, creating clear conflicts of interest.